subinviswanathan/drdt-test/README.md

 ## Local Development

 Local environment is provided by [Lando](https://docs.devwithlando.io/).
-A Vagrant machine is also available.
+It requires Linux with kernel 4.x or higher, macOS 10.11 (El Capitan) or newest, or Windows 10 Pro+.
+If your system doesn't meet the minimum requirements, a Vagrant machine is also available.
+Take a look at [the README](drdt-vagrant/README.md), and instead of prefixing the commands here with `lando`, run them inside the VM.

 ### First-time setup
 * Install [Lando](https://docs.devwithlando.io/) if not already installed